wlach/gtha-electrification/pages/electrification-and-solar.md

 The per-unit cost doesn't really matter all that much for something like a stove (which you use relatively rarely), somewhat matters for a water heater (where you are trying to keep a constant volume of water at a particular temperature), and matters a lot for space heating a relatively large area in a place that gets cold.

 Even with relatively inexpensive electricity, this type of heating is pretty expensive: per unit of heat, natural gas (if you can get it) is almost always going to be **way** cheaper.
 It's simply much cheaper to burn something at the point of use than to generate electricity, transmit it, then make a resistance element hot.
 However, there is now a third option!
 Enter heat pumps.
 Instead of using electric current directly to heat up an element, heat pumps allow you to extract heat from the air.
 Think of a refrigerator, but acting in reverse: by circulating a refrigerant through a mechanical system and transforming it from liquid back to a gas, you can extract heat from it and use that to heat your home.
-Using a heat pump to heat something is several times more efficient than electric resistance heating.
+Per unit of heat, this process is several times more efficient than electric resistance.

 A crude way of measuring how much you use for space heating is just to compare your energy use in a shoulder season (spring or fall) to a winter month.